 Ban Raya Resort and Spa is set amongst coconut palms and tropical gardens, conveniently located beside Kon Kare Bay, one of the best spots around Racha Yai for diving and snorkeling.

 Ban Raya Resort is a wonderful place to unwind and relax in a warm, friendly and tranquil atmosphere.

-Rayaburi Resort overlooks the picturesque Siam Bay one of the longest and widest beaches on Raya Yai Island.
+The Racha Island Resort (Rayaburi) overlooks the picturesque Siam Bay, one of the longest and widest beaches on Raya Yai Island.